 We emphasize Gaia does not deal with the requirements capture phase, and considers the requirements statement simply as an input for the methodology.
-However, the environment in which a multi-agent system is immersed is elected to a primary analysis and design abstraction in order to promote a clear understanding of the overall system.
-The environment abstraction explicitly specifies all the entities and resources a multi-agent system may interact with, restricting the interactions by means of the permitted actions.
+However, the environment in which a multiagent system is immersed is elected to a primary analysis and design abstraction in order to promote a clear understanding of the overall system.
+The environment abstraction explicitly specifies all the entities and resources a multiagent system may interact with, restricting the interactions by means of the permitted actions.
 Thus, to some extent, the explicit representation of the environmental resources that can be manipulated by agents can be considered as a reference to the problem domain.

-The explicit representation of an agent organization and the central role of organizational concepts come into play with the abstractions of organizational rules and organizational structures.
+The explicit representation of an agent organization and the central role of organizational concepts come into play with the abstractions of organisational rules and organisational structures.

-Organizational rules have the scope of specifying some constraints that the organization has to observe.
-They may be global, affecting the behavior of the society as a whole, or concerning only specific roles or protocols.
-Organization structure on the other hand aims at making the overall architecture of the system, that is the position of each role in the organization and its relationship with other roles, explicit.
+Organisational rules have the scope of specifying some constraints that the organisation has to observe.
+They may be global, affecting the behaviour of the society as a whole, or concerning only specific roles or protocols.
+Organisation structure on the other hand aims at making the overall architecture of the system, that is the position of each role in the organisation and its relationship with other roles, explicit.